Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   ingest interface.
 Multiple live ABR encoder sources can be used, providing redundant inputs to the packager, which is the media processing entity consuming the CMAF ingest.
 The packager is receiving the different CMAF tracks.
-The ingest follows the CMAF Ingest specification in this document, allowing for failover, redundancy and many of the other features of the content.
+The ingest follows the CMAF Ingest specification in this document, allowing for failover, redundancy and many of the other features related to the content tracks.
 The live encoder source performs the following tasks:

-          - Demuxes and receives the MPEG-2 transport stream and/or HD SDI signal
+          - It demuxes and receives the MPEG-2 transport stream and/or HD SDI signal
-          - It formats the metadata in these streams such as SCTE-35 or SCTE 104 to CMAF metadata tracks
+          - It formats the metadata in these streams such as SCTE-35 or SCTE 104 to timed metadata tracks
-          - It performs a high quality ABR encode in different bit-rates with aligned switching points
+          - It performs a high quality ABR encoding in different bit-rates with aligned switching points
-          - It packages all media and timed text tracks as CMAF compliant tracks and signals track roles as defined in this document
+          - It packages all media and timed text tracks as CMAF compliant tracks and signals track roles in kind boxes
           - It POSTs the addressabe media objects composing the tracks to the live packager according to the CMAF ingest specification interface defined in this document.
           - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting from redundant stream creation, avoiding timeline discontinuities due to failures as much as possible.
-          - In case the receiver fails it will reconnect and resend as defined in the section on failover
+          - In case the receiver fails, it will reconnect and resend as defined in the section on failover once it reconnects
           - In case the live encoder source fails it will restart and perform the steps as detailed in the section on      failover

    The live encoder source can be deployed in the cloud or on a bare metal server or even as a dedicated hardware.